ninbura/windows/README.md

     - intel hid
   - you should see one or many of the aformentioned intel chipset drivers
 - communication drivers
+  - notes
     - If your motherboards support/driver page states that the following drivers are Intel drivers; see below in the Intel section for the latest Intel communication drivers, as opposed to downloading the outdated ones on your motherboards support/driver page.
     - Should go without saying but... if your motherboard doesn't have bluetooth or wifi capabilities, you aren't going to see drivers listed for them.
+  - drivers
     - bluetooth
     - lan (ethernet / wired internet driver)
     - wan (wifi driver)
 - sata drivers
   - only required if you're using sata based storage
-  - typically labeled as "intel rapid storage technology"
+  - typically labeled as "Intel Rapid Storage Technology" or "AMD SATA"

 ### intel